 - Housesitting – not a common option, but a few websites offer listings for housesitting.

 I will put in a plug for networks that include the option to do points-based swapping.
 I don’t like to be constrained by finding someone to do a simultaneous exchange.
-Check out that link for a full review of the pros and cons of this system of home exchange and a list of networks offering points-based swapping.
+Check out that link for a full review of the pros and cons of this system of home exchange.
+An indicator of which networks offer points-based swapping can now be found in my master spreadsheet (hint: scroll to the right to find this column).

-If you want to travel to various places around the world, and you don’t fit into any of the categories I discuss above, there are a three general home exchange networks that I recommend.
+If you want to travel to lots of places around the world, and you don’t fit into any of the categories I discuss above, there are three general home exchange networks that I recommend.

-The two largest home swap sites are now owned by Guest to Guest, but they are run entirely independently.
+The two largest home swap sites are now owned by Guest to Guest, but they are still operating independently, with very distinct features and swap models.
 These are:

-- HomeExchange.com – the second largest network, a paid service mostly focused on simultaneous home exchanges.
+- HomeExchange.com – the second largest network, mostly focused on simultaneous home exchanges but with a growing use of balloons (their version of points).
+This network charges an annual fee of $150.

 - Home Link – a smaller network (9000 listings) but very much loved by its members.
-Known for having very active members who are responsive to requests as well as very friendly, responsive and honest owners.
+Known for having very active members who are responsive to requests.
+This network charges an annual fee of $95.